ComputerGuy980/keyshell/README.md

 ----

-How to Use:
+**How to Setup:**

-Run "setup" as root.
-This will allow you to use the "keyshell" command to start keyshell as well as other essential commands such as "setupkeyboard".
+    cd /path/to/files # e.g. /home/pi/keyshell

+    sudo bash setup

+    setupkeyboard

-Add "setupkeyboard" to /etc/rc.local so that it is run on each boot.
+You should "setupkeyboard" to /etc/rc.local so that it is run on each boot.

+**How to Use:**

+    keyshell

 When you run keyshell, you will be able to enter text at the "keyshell>" prompt.